ns8inc/protect-sdk-php/public/en/platform/protect-sdk-php/queue-documentation.md

 data to a First In, First Out (FIFO) queue specifically associated with your account.

-## Timing and pausing while iterating through the queue

 ## Example of a Queue Client Implementation

 The following serve as examples of implementation of the